≡ Menu

 Banana Man is a mild-mannered janitor at night.
 Straps a banana to his head and fights crime during the day.
 Mostly littering.

 Banana man waits.
+Banana at the ready.

 “Banana Man!
 Here!
 Have a Choco Taco!”